-Quebec's new City Hall, which occupies a large portion of the site of the old Jesuits' College or Barracks as it was for some time termed, stands therefore on doubly interesting historic ground.
-It is an altogether new structure and of very striking and handsome proportions and appearance befitting the headquarters of the city government. is of a mixed style of architecture with the Norman predominating, and measures 200 feet upon the old Market square, 120 upon Ste.
-Anne street and 178 upon Fabrique street.
-It contains not only the City Council chamber and the mayor's offices and those of the civic administration, but the Recorder's Court, and the central police, fire and fire alarm stations.
-The city is chiefly indebted for it to the energy and enterprise of Hon.
-S. N. Parent, ex-Premier and Minister of Lands.
-Forests and Fisheries of the Provinces of Quebec during his six years reign as Mayor of Quebec from 1900 to 1906, assisted by a progressive City Council.
+O UEBEC'S new City Hall, which occupies a large portion of the site of the old Jesuits' College or Barracks as it was for some time termed, stands therefore on doubly interesting historic ground.
+It is an altogether new structure and of very striking and handsome proportions and appearance befitting the headquarters of the city government.
+It is of a mixed style of architecture with the Norman predominating, and measures 200 feet upon the old Market square, 120 upon St. Anne street and 178 upon Fabrique street.
+It contains not only the City Council chamber and the Mayor's offices and those of the civic administration, but the Recorder's Court, and the central police, fire and fire alarm stations.
+The city is chiefly indebted for it to the energy and enterprise of its present popular chief magistrate, His Worship Mayor S. N. Parent, M.P.P., Minister of Lands, Forests and Fisheries of the Province of Quebec, assisted by a progressive City Council.